 In Islam, the right for the spouse to dissolve a marriage contract is recognized, so the right to dissolve a marriage contract is available to both spouses.
-By way of talaq, the husband has an unalienable right to divorce Law.
+By way of talaq, the husband has an unalienable right to divorce his wife.
 Similarly, a wife can exercise her right to divorce by filing khula.
-Divorces must be legalized in order to be effective, regardless of whether the marriage was dissolved through talaq or khula.
-The dissolution of the marriage certificate must be obtained from the concerned government office.
+The term ‘khula’ refers to the process of divorce initiated by a woman.
+The woman is required to wait for a period of time to ensure she is not pregnant.Divorces must be legalized in order to be effective, regardless of whether the marriage was dissolved through talaq or khula.
+The dissolution of the marriage certificate must be obtained from the concerned public office i.e. Union Council.
 According to Islamic scholars, however, once the divorce has been announced by the husband and a khula has been obtained from a court, it is effective and binding.

 Husbands have the unilateral right to talaq if they wish to divorce.
 The Islamic Family Law’s Ordinance Section 7 specifies that the husband may either pronounce talaq orally or use a legal document.
 It is the husband’s responsibility to send a divorce notice to Union Council or the appropriate government office by registered mail.
 By providing his ex-wife’s address, he authorizes the government office to send her notices by registered mail and to form an arbitration council within 30 days of receiving the notice for the purpose of reconciliation and settlement, if possible.
 With this legislation, women are protected against unrecorded divorces.
 A woman who had been divorced but remarried without proper documentation may be punished for bigamy and sentenced to seven years in prison.
 The talaq notice can be served on a wife only by her father, mother, adult brother, or sister with permission from the concerned government office.
 Following the receipt of the Talaq notice by the government office, the office will issue a certificate confirming the Talaq is valid for the husband and wife after a period of 90 days (known as IDDAT).